To change your logo go to the 'Page Master' under the 'Design' menu

 What Islay is famous for

-Like Colonsay, Islay now has its own brewery with eight ales ranging from a tolerable 3.7% to a head splitting 5.0%.
-This is particularly good news for Englishmen like myself brought up on proper beer, not caring at all for the more mass produced Scottish version (there are exceptions like Caledonian IPA).
-Indeed, after more than 25 years living in Scotland the only things I really miss about England are the pubs with their real ales.
+Like Colonsay, Islay now has its own brewery with five ales.
+This is particularly good news for Englishmen like myself brought up on proper beer, not caring at all for the more mass produced Scottish version (there are exceptions like Caledonian IPA, and an increasing number of craft beers).
+Indeed, after more than 30 years living in Scotland the only things I really miss about England are the pubs with their real ales.
 Certainly not the over inspected and measured school system, or the increasingly outsourced NHS.